- Part A provides inpatient/hospital coverage.

 In Original Medicare:

 - You go directly to the doctor or hospital when you need care.
 You do not need to get prior permission/authorization from Medicare or your primary care doctor.

-- You typically pay a for each service you receive.
+- You typically pay a coinsurance for each service you receive.

 - There are limits on the amounts that doctors and hospitals can charge for your care.

-If you wantdrug coverage with Original Medicare, in most cases you will need to actively choose and join a stand-alone (PDP).
+If you want prescription drug coverage with Original Medicare, in most cases you will need to actively choose and join a stand-alone Medicare private drug plan (PDP).

 Note: There are a number of government programs that may help reduce your health care and prescription drug costs if you meet the eligibility requirements.

 Unless you choose otherwise, you will have Original Medicare.
 Instead of Original Medicare, you can decide to get your Medicare benefits from a Medicare Advantage Plan, also called Part C or Medicare private health plan.
 Remember, you still have Medicare if you enroll in a Medicare Advantage Plan.
 This means that you must still pay your monthly Part B premium (and your Part A premium, if you have one).
 Each Medicare Advantage Plan must provide all Part A and Part B services covered by Original Medicare, but they can do so with different rules, costs, and restrictions that can affect how and when you receive care.

 It is important to understand your Medicare coverage choices and to pick your coverage carefully.
 How you choose to get your benefits and who you get them from can affect your out-of-pocket costs and where you can get your care.
 For instance, in Original Medicare, you are covered to go to nearly all doctors and hospitals in the country.
 On the other hand, Medicare Advantage Plans typically have network restrictions, meaning that you will likely be more limited in your choice of doctors and hospitals.
 However, Medicare Advantage Plans can also provide additional benefits that Original Medicare does not cover, such as routine vision or dental care.